About this initiative:

 - Help your student plan to navigate future situations – What would they do differently next time?

-- If talking with your student is challenging, consider asking about personal Wellness to help learn about your student's well-being and acclimation to campus.
+- If talking with your student is challenging, consider asking about personal Well-being to help learn about your student's well-being and acclimation to campus.

 - Make your expectations known about AOD.
 Your feelings, values and priorities can be influential in shaping your student's future decisions regarding use.